 The American-Made Challenges prize model will reenergize American energy innovation by tapping the nation’s unparalleled innovation ecosystem and America’s competitive spirit by leveraging national labs, incubators, facilities and more.

-The American-Made Solar Prize is designed to strengthen and scale critical connections that accelerate and sustain American solar innovation through a series of prize competitions and the development of the American-Made Challenges Network.
+The American-Made Network is designed to strengthen and scale critical connections to accelerate and sustain innovation.